 - 4.3.23.
 Notification of performance test.
 When you are required to conduct a performance test, you must submit a Notification of Intent to conduct a performance test at least 30 days before the performance test is scheduled to begin.
 Compliance with this requirement ensures compliance with 40 CFR §§63.7(b) and 63.9(e).
 [45CSR34; 40 CFR §§63.10030(a) and (d); 40 CFR §§63.7(b) and 63.9(e); 45CSR14, R14-0005, B.1. and B.8.] - 4.3.24.
-If your coal-fired EGU does not qualify as a LEE for total filterable particulate matter (PM), you must demonstrate compliance through an initial performance test and you must monitor continuous performance through either use of a particulate matter continuous parametric monitoring system (PM CPMS), a PM CEMS, or, for an existing EGU, compliance performance testing repeated quarterly.
-[45CSR34; 40 CFR §63.10000(c)(1)(iv); 45CSR14, R14-0005, B.1. and B.8.] - 4.3.25.
+Before July 6, 2027, if your coal-fired EGU does not qualify as a LEE for total filterable particulate matter (PM), you must demonstrate compliance through an initial performance test and you must monitor continuous performance through either use of a particulate matter continuous parametric monitoring system (PM CPMS), a PM CEMS, or, for an existing EGU, compliance performance testing repeated quarterly. - a.
+On and after July 6, 2027, you may not pursue or continue to use the LEE option for your coal-fired or solid oil derived fuel-fired EGU for filterable PM or for non-mercury HAP metals.
+You must demonstrate compliance through an initial performance test, and you must monitor continuous performance with the applicable filterable PM emissions limit through the use of a PM CEMS or HAP metals CMS.

+[45CSR34; 40 CFR §63.10000(c)(1)(iv); 45CSR14, R14-0005, B.1. and B.8.]

+- 4.3.25.
 After the initial performance test required under §60.8, compliance with the applicable SO2 percentage reduction requirement under §60.43Da, is based on the average emission rate for 30 successive boiler operating days.
 A separate performance test is completed at the end of each boiler operating day after the initial performance test, and a new 30-boiler operating day rolling average emission rate for SO2 and a new percent reduction for SO2 are calculated to demonstrate compliance with the standards.

-[45CSR16; 40 CFR §60.48Da(b); 45CSR14, R14-0005, B.1. and B.6.]
+[45CSR16; 40 CFR §60.48Da(b); 45CSR14, R14-0005, B.1. and B.6.] - 4.3.26.

-4.3.26.
 For the initial performance test required under §60.8, compliance with the applicable SO2 percentage reduction requirements under §60.43Da, is based on the percent reduction for SO2 for the first 30 successive boiler operating days.
 The initial performance test is the only test in which at least 30 days prior notice is required unless otherwise specified by the Administrator.
 The initial performance test is to be scheduled so that the first boiler operating day of the 30 successive boiler operating days is completed within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup of the facility.